awsdocs/amazon-s3-developer-guide/doc_source/setting-repl-config-perm-overview.md

-# Setting Up Permissions for Cross\-Region Replication<a name="setting-repl-config-perm-overview"></a>
+# Setting Up Permissions for Replication<a name="setting-repl-config-perm-overview"></a>

-When setting up cross\-region replication \(CRR\), you must acquire necessary permissions as follows:
+When setting up replication, you must acquire necessary permissions as follows:
 + Create an IAM role—Amazon S3 needs permissions to replicate objects on your behalf\.
-You grant these permissions by creating an IAM role and specifying the role in your replication configuration\.
+You grant these permissions by creating an IAM role and specify the role in your replication configuration\.
-+ When the source and destination buckets aren't owned by the same accounts, the owner of the destination bucket must grant the source bucket owner permissions to store the replicas\.
++ When source and destination buckets aren't owned by the same accounts, the owner of the destination bucket must grant the source bucket owner permissions to store the replicas\.

 **Topics**
 + [Creating an IAM Role](#setting-repl-config-same-acctowner)